NicholasSynovic/dnn-phylogeny/README.md

-# Project Name
+# DNN Phylogeny

-> Project description one-liner
+> Research project to identify the adaption reuse patterns of DNN models via phylogeny

 ## About